-Michael Moore joined Pope McGlamry in December 2015.
-Mr. Moore’s practice focuses in the areas of qui tam/false claims litigation, significant fraud and tort cases, and white collar matters.
+Former U.S. Attorney Michael Moore joined Pope McGlamry in December 2015.
+Moore’s practice focuses in the areas of:

-Mr. Moore is credited with growing the false claims practice in the Middle District of Georgia, increasing recoveries for the Government by over 8000 percent during his tenure.
-His efforts resulted in multi-million dollar settlements and made the Middle District of Georgia a leader in combatting health care fraud.
+Moore is credited with developing the false claims practice in the Middle District of Georgia, increasing recoveries for the Government by over 8,000 percent during his tenure.
+His efforts resulted in multi-million dollar settlements and made the Middle District of Georgia a leader in combating health care fraud.

 As United States Attorney, Moore served on the Terrorism and National Security Subcommittee, the Health Care Fraud Working Group, the Criminal Practice Subcommittee, and the White Collar/Fraud Subcommittee, all part of the Attorney General’s Advisory Committee.

 Prior to his service with the Department of Justice, and following his time as a state prosecutor, Moore practiced privately, representing clients in both civil and criminal matters throughout the state.

 Moore is a former member of the Georgia Senate, where he served on the Appropriations, Judiciary, Transportation, and Defense Committees.

 AV rated by his peers in Martindale-Hubbell, Moore is a frequent guest legal commentator on numerous shows for CNN.